 - Closure: The project is completed when the stakeholder receives the final deliverable.
 Resources are released, contracts are signed off on and, ideally, there will be an evaluation of the successes and failures.

 Now that we’ve learned how to make a project plan, and identified the stages of the project management life cycle, we need to emphasize on the importance of the project planning phase.

-The project planning process is critical for any kind of project because this is where you create all the documents that will guide how you’ll execute your project and how you’ll control risks and any issues that might occur.
+The project planning process is critical for any kind of project because this is where you create all the documents that will guide how you’ll execute your project plan and how you’ll control risks and any issues that might occur.
 These documents, which are part of the project management plan, cover all the details of your project without exception.